twodogsdave/omarchy-monomarchy-theme/README.md

 # Monomarchy

-A monochromey lookin' theme for the Omarchy Linux distrobution with Hyprland.
+A monochromey lookin' theme for the Omarchy Linux distrobution.
 Originally made by mishonki3.

 ---